 Langgur new airport – Ohoililir/Coaster.
 It is hard but not impossible to get a day time charter from the new airport to Coaster for less than 200,000.
 Initially, you will almost certainly be asked for a lot more.
 If you manage to bargain down to 150,000 or less you’re doing very well.

 Ohoililir/Coaster – Langgur airport.
-Nyong, a very reliable bemo driver based in Ohoililir, offers to take guests from Coaster to the airport for Rp 200,000, including for the 05.50 flight which means leaving Coaster at 04.00.
-Ask Ketty/Bob for details.
+Nyong, a very reliable taxi driver based in Ohoililir, offers to take guests from Coaster to the airport for Rp 220,000, including for the 05.50 flight which means leaving Coaster at 04.00.

 It should be noted that some guests who have chosen to make their own, different arrangements for this trip to the airport have been disappointed (stranded in Kei) because their own chosen charter has not turned up as promised.